MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

 \subsubsection{Implementation Details}

-This study implements the proposed model by the programming language version Python 3.7 and runs the codes on a Linux Server with Intel(R) Xeon(R) CPU (E5-2620 v4) and GeForce TITAN X GPU (12GB memory).
+This study implements the proposed model using the programming language Python 3.7 and runs the codes on a Linux Server with Intel(R) Xeon(R) CPU (E5-2620 v4) and GeForce TITAN X GPU (12 GB memory).

 The experiment involved two types of datasets: the social network WD and the coauthor networks DBLPs.
-First, we directly takes the network usernames of WD as character-level attributes and convert the Chinese characters into Pinyin characters (Chinese phonetic alphabet).
-The geographical locations and recent posts of users are considered as the word-level and topic-level attributes, respectively.
-Second, the authors in DBLPs may have several variants of names, e.g., \textit{Nicholas Drivalos Matragkas, Nicholas Matragkas}, and \textit{Nikolaos Drivalos}.
-We randomly chose one of the author's names as character-level attributes.
-In a similar way to WD, the authors' affiliations in DBLPs are selected as word-level attributes.
+First, we explicitly take the network usernames of WD as character-level attributes and convert the Chinese characters into Pinyin characters (Chinese phonetic alphabet).
+The geographical locations and recent posts of the users are considered word-level and topic-level attributes, respectively.
+Second, the authors in the DBLPs may have several variants of their names, e.g., \textit{Nicholas Drivalos Matragkas, Nicholas Matragkas}, and \textit{Nikolaos Drivalos}.
+We randomly choose one of the authors’ names as character-level attributes.
+Similar to WD, the authors' affiliations in DBLPs are selected as word-level attributes.
 We pick a random number of articles (at most 100) for each author and take their titles as the topic-level attributes.
 To illustrate the model's robustness, we add some noise by randomly removing some attribute text items with probability $p=0.2$.

-Data pre-processing consists of converting all letters of attributes to lowercase, removing any tonal marks above the letters, eliminating the rare words that occur less that 10 times, excluding the stop words like `the' and `with', and extracting text stems by the tool NLTK\footnote{https://www.nltk.org}.
-We perform the text segmentation of original texts by adding q-gram with $q=2$ and $q=3$.